raspberrypilearning/cd-sebento-scratch-1/en/step_8.md

 --- /collapse ---

-Of course, this will lead to an upside-down fish, so you need `set rotation style`{:class="blockmotion"} again.
+Of course, this will lead to an upside-down mosquito, so you need `set rotation style`{:class="blockmotion"} again.

-+ Update your code to set the rotation style of the fish to `left-right`:
++ Update your code to set the rotation style of the mosquito to `left-right`:

 ```blocks
     when green flag clicked